 My Review for Graceling:

 There wasn’t really a plot until probably halfway through the story.
-And honestly, the plot was all over the place.
+And personally I felt that the plot was all over the place.
 Without giving too much away, Katsa goes on a mission about a quarter to a third of the way through the book to search for something.
 But then the plot changes, and suddenly her mission is caring for a little girl.
-And then, a very anti-climactic scene with the villain follows and by that point the plot did not interest me.

 This is a very redeeming aspect of Graceling.
 I love how Cashore wrote the characters, especially Katsa and Po.
-However, the younger character, Bitterblue, feels like a younger version of Katsa and not very individual.
+However, the younger character, Bitterblue, feels like a younger version of Katsa and not incredibly unique.

-I’ll be honest, it’s bad lol.
-Things are very slow generally, and there are hardly any climactic moments in the novel.
+I’ll be honest, it’s slow.
+Things move glacially, and there are hardly any climactic moments in the novel.
 This book is great as a high-fantasy book that focuses on world-building.
 But if you are looking for high-speed chases, you may not enjoy this.